Change Management at Unilever | Melcrum Digital Summit 2013

 - Align internal/external - A significant part of an IC strategy in today's digital world should be aligning internal communications with external.
 Unilever did this by creating integrated campaigns that targeted both internal and external stakeholders to share the progress the business was making, generate solutions and invite interested parties to help shape Unilever's plans.
 One tactic used was to create a 24-hour 'web jam' forum with a variety of live events, discussion and online participation that was open to both external and internal participants.

-- Create a user journey overview: Plan the entire user journey across all the channels you will be using to communicate so you can ensure consistent messaging is going out.
+- Create a user journey overview: Layout your change management communication plan to visualize the entire user journey across all the channels you will be using to communicate so you can ensure consistent messaging is going out.
 Ensure local teams get the help they need to minimise the effort to implement the content.
-This can include supplying localised by language.
+This can include supplying localized by language.

-- Employee generated content is powerful – User generated content is VERY engaging.
+- Employee generated content is powerful - User-generated content is VERY engaging.
 Especially in the form of storytelling, which we as humans respond to and helps us understand the message.
 Unilever opened up two-way channels to give employees many ways to tell their stories.
-Everyone was invited to submit ‘sustainability heroes’ in their workplace, participate in local events – and post their photos from the day.
-Plus, existing channels were ‘socialised’ – such as adding forum chat into Sharepoint.
+Everyone was invited to submit 'sustainability heroes' in their workplace, participate in local events - and post their photos from the day.
+Plus, existing channels were 'socialized' - such as adding forum chat into Sharepoint.